davlsb/angelTime/README.md

 # angelTime
-A simple discord bot to tell the members when the time is a master number
+A simple discord bot, created using Python and Discord.py API wrapper, to tell the members when the time is a master number